Anyaegbunam-Alexander/iSwift/README.md

 ## Swift

-A concept API for a fintech app where customers can transfer and receive payments swiftly ;).
+A concept API for a fintech app/webapp where customers can transfer and receive payments swiftly ;).

-What makes Swift standout is that we use phone numbers as  unique identifiers.
-No need for customers to memorize random digits.
+What makes Swift standout is there is no need for customers to memorize random digits as account numbers.
 They just use the digits they are familiar with, their phone number.
-Therefore, customers can receive and transfer money with just their phone numbers.
+Therefore, customers can receive and send money with just their phone numbers.

+Other features includes
+- Savings feature to help customers save
+- Ability for customers to add a product and different prices for the product
+- Ability to generate a QR code or payment link for a customer to swiftly accept payment or transfer from another customer

 Awesome!!